 The Water Cycle

-This graphic depicts the natural water cycle.
-Liquid water evaporates from the earth’s surface and transpires through plants, travels through the air as a gas, condenses on airborne particles forming a sea of clouds, then falls to earth as rain, sleet, or snow, and then evaporates again.
-Water constantly changes from a solid to a liquid to a gas in a never-ending cycle that is far more mesmerizing than this, or any graphic, can illustrate.
+Liquid water evaporates from the earth’s surface and transpires through plants.
+Water travels through the air as a gas and condenses to form clouds.
+Water then falls to Earth as rain, sleet, or snow, and then evaporates again.

 The Urban Water Cycle